New to Sly Flourish? Start Here or subscribe to the newsletter.

 Like many of the philosophies of the Lazy Dungeon Master, this list of benefits is intended to expand the responsibility of the game to the players while, at the same time, making life easier for the GM to run the game.
 It also adds some substantial mechanics to the system, making it easier to understand for both you and your players.
 Give it a try and may the icons smile upon you.

-Share this article with your friends using this link: https://slyflourish.com/icon_rolls.html
+Share this article by copying this link: https://slyflourish.com/icon_rolls.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.